Touch and See

 A Commitment to Craft

-A couple years ago Ken began the arduous task of re-inventing his company.
-After he got the production piece in place it was time to look at his company from the inside out.
+Recently, Ken began the arduous task of re-inventing his company.
+After he got the production pieces in place it was time to look at his company from the inside out.
 He revised and simplified his product list.
-He committed Mooney Keehley to create new product that combines the best of what digital had to offer but always with an eye to substantial quality papers and surface treatments to fit the toner sentiment.
-He also felt that even though funeral homes were local and regional individual family-owned institutions, he could reach more folks by increasing digital communication and creating a more user friendly website to display these new creations to this caring audience.
-After all, we are all one big family.
+He committed Mooney Keehley to create new product that combines the best of what digital had to offer but always with an eye to substantial quality papers and surface treatments.
+Ken felt that even though funeral homes were individual family-owned institutions, he could reach more folks by increasing digital communication and creating a more user friendly website to display these new creations to this caring audience.